Code-Institute-Submissions/jamitag-The-Bike-People_DecResub/README.md

 discuss any maintenance / servicing queries.
 - A gallery, illustrating the various scenic rides we offer.
 - Some animation features across the whole site once developers skill improves.

-## Deployment
-This site was deployed with GitHub using the below steps:

-- Within the relavant repository, select 'Settings'.
-- Navigate to the 'Pages' section displayed on the left menu.
-- Select the main branch from the drop-down menu and save to display the link to your website.

-The Bike People can be viewed [here](https://jamitag.github.io/The-Bike-People/)

 ## User Experience (UX)